bazelbuild/proposals/designs/2022-08-03-platforms-on-targets.md

 # Backwards Compatibility

-Any targets which do not set the `platform` attribute will continue to use the target platform from the topo-level config, either the one set explicitly at the command line or the default.
+Any targets which do not set the `platform` attribute will continue to use the target platform from the top-level config, either the one set explicitly at the command line or the default.

 # Potential Future Work